Quantum Speedups in Regret Analysis of Infinite Horizon Average-Reward Markov Decision Processes: Abstract

 \section{Abstract}

 This paper investigates the potential of quantum acceleration in addressing infinite horizon Markov Decision Processes (MDPs) to enhance average reward outcomes.
 We introduce an innovative quantum framework for the agent's engagement with an unknown MDP, extending the conventional interaction paradigm.
 Our approach involves the design of an optimism-driven tabular Reinforcement Learning algorithm that harnesses quantum signals acquired by the agent through efficient quantum mean estimation techniques.
 Through thorough theoretical analysis, we demonstrate that the quantum advantage in mean estimation leads to exponential advancements in regret guarantees for infinite horizon Reinforcement Learning.
-Specifically, the proposed Quantum algorithm achieves a regret bound of $\tilde{\mathcal{O}}(1)$\footnote{$\tilde{\mathcal{O}}(\cdot)$ conceals logarithmic terms of $T$.}, a significant improvement over the $\tilde{\mathcal{O}}(\sqrt{T})$ bound exhibited by classical counterparts, where $T$ is the length of the time horizon.
+Specifically, the proposed Quantum algorithm achieves a regret bound of $\tilde{\mathcal{O}}(1)$\footnote{$\tilde{\mathcal{O}}(\cdot)$ conceals logarithmic terms of $T$.}, a significant improvement over the $\tilde{\mathcal{O}}(\sqrt{T})$ bound exhibited by classical counterparts.

-\if 0 \textbf{TODOs for resubmission to AI journal:} \begin{itemize} \item Address typos in Quantum review \item Modify the quantum formulation into binary transition oracle in multivariate transition as Thm 3.3 in Cornelissen et al \item Modify the results with $\sqrt{dim}$ added \item define the binary oracle and explain the relationship between quantum random variable, quantum samples by following Zhong et al \item define explicitly the SGE algorithm in the framework and the unitaries needed for estimation \item add more remarks on the comparison with the classical counterpart \item add more motivation, quantum preliminaries and remark on quantum lower bound, refer to Zhong et al \end{itemize}